zacharied/anki-content-injector/README.md

 Please ignore this section if you just want to use the add-on.
 This is for add-on developers only.

-Development on this add-on is simple.
 All code is in the `__init__.py` file.
 The Makefile will create everything needed to upload the add-on to AnkiWeb.
+Since the release number is specified in the documentation, be sure to check out the appropriate version tag before building the add-on!
 Then, go to the AnkiWeb add-on portal and choose to update the add-on.
 Choose the created `content-injector.zip` archive as the add-on file, and then paste the contents of the new `description.html` into the description field.

 ## License